How to extend the lifespan of your rope

 PC – dailyclimbing.com

-Flake your rope after you finished climbing has a few advantages.
+Flake your rope after you finish climbing has a few advantages.
 Flaking rope will help to remove any kinks or knots in the rope.
-It can be a real pain and even dangerous if the belayer has to constantly deal with kinks or worst knots on the rope in the middle of a belay.
+It can be a real pain and even dangerous if the belayer has to constantly deal with kinks or worse knots on the rope in the middle of a belay.
 Flak to ensure that the rope is free of kinks and knots before keeping it in your rope bag.
 Kinks and knots on ropes can cause the rope to be wiry and difficult to manage.

 Use a rope bag or groundsheet

-Always try to keep your rope off the rough and abrasive ground especially if you are climbing outdoor.
+Always try to keep your rope off the rough and abrasive ground especially if you are climbing outdoors.
 When you are belaying a climber, the climbing rope will be on the ground.
 As you belay the rope will be dragged across the ground where dirt can get adhered and trapped on the rope.
 So always flake your rope onto a rope bag and belay next to it.

 When you are done with climbing for the day, tie one end of your rope to the loop of the rope bag and flake your rope onto the rope bag.
 After flaking the entire rope, tie the other end to another loop on your rope bag before tying up the rope bag.
 It is not necessary to coil your climbing rope if you are using a rope bag.